-Throughout the year, in addition to individual students, A.C.E. welcomes delegations and groups to our institutes who take part in our core program or special customized programs.
-Recently, York-Benimaru Group Program Coordinator Annie Roy took the time to share with us her adventures with this summer’s group!
+Throughout the year, in addition to individual students, INTERLINK at SPU welcomes groups, who take part in our core program or special customized programs.
+One such group is sponsored by the York-Benimaru Foundation of Japan.

 — Annie Roy, York Group Program Site Coordinator